Elon Musk says he's thinking about creating a social media platform

 He said in an earlier tweet on Friday that "free speech is essential to a functioning democracy," and he questioned if Twitter "rigorously adheres to this principle."

-Last week, the US Securities and Exchange Commission told a judge that Musk's tweets about Tesla would remain a valid subject for government investigation even if a court throws out his 2018 agreement with the SEC.
+Last week, the U.S. Securities and Exchange Commission told a judge that Musk's tweets about Tesla will remain a valid subject for government investigation even if a court throws out his 2018 agreement with the SEC.

 Under the SEC settlement agreement, the regulator will distribute funds from the company and Musk to investors who lost money buying Tesla shares after Musk claimed on Twitter he was thinking about taking the company public.